الَّذِينَ يُؤْمِنُونَ بِالْغَيْبِ وَيُقِيمُونَ الصَّلَاةَ وَمِمَّا رَزَقْنَاهُمْ يُنْفِقُونَ

-The wealth that we accumulate wont give us any good if we dont spend them because they will be bequeathed to our offsprings.
+3. The wealth that we accumulate wont give us any good if we dont spend them because they will be inherited by our offsprings.
 The portion that we spent in Allah’s cause will be our eternal wealth as these will aid us in attaining salvation.

 4. This ayah refers to general acts of charity, such as spending for family members, relatives and the society in general, because the ayah on obligation of zakah (compulsory charity) haven’t been revealed yet.